|

 - In

-docker-compose.prod.ymlset:MINIO_ROOT_USER,MINIO_ROOT_PASSWORD(for theminioservice andminio-setup).MINIO_ENDPOINTfor the backend (defaults tominio:9000).MINIO_ACCESS_KEY,MINIO_SECRET_KEYfor the backend (should match the MinIO root user/pass unless you provision separate users/keys).- Optionally override
+docker-compose.prod.ymlset:RUSTFS_ACCESS_KEY,RUSTFS_SECRET_KEY(for therustfscontainer).S3_ENDPOINTfor the backend (defaults torustfs:9000).S3_ACCESS_KEY,S3_SECRET_KEYfor the backend (should match the RustFS credentials unless you provision separate keys).- Optionally override

-MINIO_BUCKETused byminio-setup(defaults toemailvault). - The MinIO console is not exposed by default in prod compose; expose ports if you need console access.
+S3_BUCKETused byrustfs-setup(defaults toemailvault). - The RustFS console is not exposed by default in prod compose; expose ports if you need console access.

 Development